oliver-oloughlin/kvdex/README.md

 `kvdex` is a high-level abstraction layer for Deno KV with zero third-party dependencies.
-It's purpose is to enhance the experience of using Deno's KV store through additional features such as indexing, strongly typed collections, and queue-based intervals, while maintaining as much of the native functionality as possible, like atomic operations and queue listeners.
+It's purpose is to enhance the experience of using Deno's KV store through additional features such as indexing, strongly typed collections, and serialization/compression, while maintaining as much of the native functionality as possible, like atomic operations and queue listeners.

 ## Highlights

 - CRUD operations for selected and ranged documents with strong typing.
 - Primary (unique) and secondary (non-unique) indexing.
 - Extensible model strategy (Zod supported)
-- Segmented storage for large objects that exceed the native size limit.
+- Serialized, compressed and segmented storage for large objects that exceed the native size limit.
 - Support for pagination and filtering.
 - Set intervals built on queues.
 - Message queues at database and collection level with topics.